npetridis/blockchain-developer-bootcamp-final-project/README.md

 * redeem ERC20 tokens supplied to Compound.finance along with interest (for short term supply period we could notice that we redeemed less than we supplied due to the fees)

 ### UI client
-A Next.js app that uses ethers.js wrapped in custom hooks to interact with the blockchain
+A Next.js app that uses ethers.js wrapped in custom hooks to interact with the blockchain.
+It is deployed with vercel in <a href='https://defivault.vercel.app/'>defivault.vercel.app</a>.
 The app integrates with all the smart contract functionalities through the three following sections that correspond to the UI tabs:
 * Ether: exposes functionality to interact with ether (deposit, withdraw)
 * ERC20: exposes functionality to interact with ERC20 tokens (deposit,  withdraw, supply to Compound, redeem from compound)